jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Orion git status menu](/tutorials/jazzeditorjava/images/orion-git-status.png)

-Where you can then stage..
+Then, stage the change by checking the box next to it:

 ![Orion git staging][33]

-... commit...
+Enter a commit message and then hit **Commit**:

 ![Orion git commit][34]

-... and push the change...
+And **Push** the change to the <tt>master</tt> branch on the <tt>origin</tt> remote:

 ![Orion git push][35]

-... just like you did with the command line (only with a few more clicks and a lot less typing).
-And then, finally, you can see once again that your app was updated (refresh your browser to see the changes).
+It's just like you did with the command line, only with a few more clicks and a lot less typing.
+And now that you've done that, you can again see that your app was updated (refresh your browser to view the changes).

 ![Our really cool app][36]